 Lexapro belongs to a class of drugs known as SSRI (selective serotonin reuptake inhibitor).
 The drug is prescribed to treat major depression and general anxiety disorder.

-Lexapro antidepressant medications and other SSRI (selective serotonin reuptake inhibitor) have reportedly been linked to a possible risk of certain birth defects.
+Lexapro antidepressant medications and other SSRI (selective serotonin reuptake inhibitors) have reportedly been linked to a possible risk of certain birth defects.
 The following are reported birth defects from Lexapro: